international-dance/ID/STYLEGUIDE.md

 For detailed guidance on implementing text alternatives, refer to [Understanding Success Criterion 1.1.1: Non-text Content](https://www.w3.org/WAI/WCAG21/Understanding/non-text-content.html).

-By adhering to these guidelines, "international.dance" ensures that its content is accessible to all users, including those utilizing screen readers.
+By adhering to these guidelines, International Dance ensures that its content is accessible to all users.

 <br>